Macon, Saone-et-Loire tourism & sightseeing

-Visit Macon (Burgundy, France)
+Visit Macon (Burgundy, France)Photo Gallery

 Mâcon is on the banks of the Saone river in the Saone-et-Loire department of France, to the south of the Burgundy region, north of Lyon and near Cluny.
-The town is the most southerly in Burgundy, and perhaps the first town that you come to heading when south through France that feels 'Mediterranean', with canal tile rooves and pastel painted buildings.
+The town is the most southerly in Burgundy, and perhaps the first town that you come to when heading south through France that feels 'Mediterranean', with canal tile rooves and pastel painted buildings.

 The old centre of the town, just back from the river and the esplanade Lamertine, has some interesting houses - see especially the carpentry work and carvings on the 15th century Maison de Bois.